411MANIA | Updated WWE Royal Rumble Card

 * WWE Championship Match: John Cena vs. AJ Styles

-* WWE Universal Championship Match: Roman Reigns vs. Kevin Owens (Chris Jericho suspended above the ring)
+* WWE Universal Championship No DQ Match: Roman Reigns vs. Kevin Owens (Chris Jericho suspended above the ring)

 * RAW Women’s Championship Match: Bayley vs. Charlotte Flair